 Day 3: Cascais

 Hit the beach!
 Cascais has four gorgeous beaches (plus there are more in neighbouring Estoril).
 Each has a different feel, but all have lovely golden sand.
 It’s a great little town to wander around, with a good selection of bars, restaurants and shops.
-If you decide to stay longer that one day, from Cascais, you can also take a day trip to Sintra – A Unesco world heritage site, full of beautiful architecture.
+If you decide to stay longer than one day, from Cascais, you can also take a day trip to Sintra – A Unesco world heritage site, full of beautiful architecture.

 Getting Around Lisbon